Marker bar and status indicator

 You can also right-click the status indicator to use the following commands and options from its context menu:

-The option is synchronized with the Color identifiers option on the page of ReSharper options.
+The option is synchronized with the Color identifiers option on the page of ReSharper options (Alt+R, O).

-The option is synchronized with the Show the 'Import namespace' action using popup option on the page of ReSharper options.
+The option is synchronized with the Show the 'Import missing references' popup in editor option on the page of ReSharper options (Alt+R, O).

 If it is selected, Visual Studio's Quick Actions (light bulb and screwdriver icons) are not shown separately but integrated into ReSharper's action list.

-The option is synchronized with the Hide Visual Studio light bulb option on the page of ReSharper options.
+The option is synchronized with the Hide Visual Studio light bulb option on the page of ReSharper options (Alt+R, O).

 If it is selected, Visual Studio's error highlighting in the editor is not displayed, only ReSharper's highlighting appears.

-The option is synchronized with the Hide Visual Studio squiggles option on the page of ReSharper options.
+The option is synchronized with the Hide Visual Studio squiggles option on the page of ReSharper options (Alt+R, O).

 Meanings of status indicator icons